Skip to main content

 SASMAP-15MC

-A systemic Approach to Shared Mobility, Accessibility and Proximity for the 15-minute City
+A Systems Approach to Shared Mobility, Accessibility and Proximity for the 15-minute City

 CoMoUK - People loading the boot of a shared car